 The park features a monument to the Honorable Nelson B. Brooks.
 Nature talks are given to groups at the Environmental Learning Center (ELC) upon request.
 Tours and programs may be arranged through park rangers.
 Call the park at (509) 773-4611 for more information.

 A ball field and a swing set are in the park.

 Hikers should bring a day pack with first-aid supplies, map and compass and/or GPS.
 Please contact a ranger for hiking information.

 Butterfly Garden with 27 species of butterflies sited.

-Activities close to the park include stargazing at the Goldendale Observatory, visiting the Maryhill Museum, viewing the replica of Stonehenge on SR 14 and driving the historic Columbia Highway in nearby Oregon.
+Activities close to the park include stargazing at the Goldendale Observatory, visiting the Maryhill Museum, viewing the replica of Stonehenge on State Route 14 and driving the historic Columbia Highway in nearby Oregon.

 A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

-The park has 22 tent spaces, 23 utility spaces, one dump station, one restroom, and two showers.
-Sites 1-23 have full hookup.
-Sites 24-45 are tent sites.
+The park has 22 standard sites (sites 24-45), 23 full-hookup sites (sites 1-23), one dump station, one restroom and two showers.
 A limit of eight people are permitted per site.
 Maximum site length is 60 feet (limited availability).
 Electrical sites have 50 amp hookups.
 Water is available in hookup sites from mid-April to late October.

 Reservations & fees